Homemade rasam powder | Saarina pudi step-by-step recipe with video and photos.

-While rasam powder is easily available in stores, they cannot match the taste of freshly ground spice blend.
-Not just the freshness, homemade spice blends can also be adjusted to suit your taste buds too - for example, adjusting the spice level.
+While rasam powder is easily available in stores, it cannot match the taste of a freshly ground spice blend.
+Not just the freshness, homemade spice blends can also be adjusted to suit your taste buds too - for example, by adjusting the spice level.

 Difference between rasam powder and sambar powder

-I have earlier shared more about sambar and my recipe for homemade sambar powder (click here).
+I have earlier shared more about sambar and my recipe for homemade sambar powder.

 In terms of ingredients, chana dal (Bengal gram) and urad dal (black gram) is used in making sambar powder whereas rasam powder does not have any dal in it.
 Black pepper is a key ingredient in rasam powder whereas it is not used in sambar powder.

 Coriander seeds: This is the main spice used in rasam powder.
 Coriander seeds are the dried fruit of the coriander plant.